lit/lit/docs/index.md

 ## Extensible

 lit-html is extremely customizable and extensible.
-Directives customize how values are handled, allowing for asynchronous values, efficient keyed-repeats, error boundaries, and more. lit-html is like your very own a template construction kit.
+Directives customize how values are handled, allowing for asynchronous values, efficient keyed-repeats, error boundaries, and more. lit-html is like your very own template construction kit.

 </div>
 </div>